braydonwang/Competitive-Programming-Solutions/README.md

 # Competitive-Programming-Solutions
-These are some of my solutions for the DM::OJ Modern Online Judge
+These are some of my competitive programming solutions for platforms including DM::OJ, Codeforces and Leetcode.